 • Compositionwhich steel it's made of (White, Blue, VG-10, SG2; carbon or stainless).
 That's the job of the steel guide and the carbon-vs-stainless fork.

 • Constructionhow that steel is assembled into a blade.
-This is where "Damascus" and "san-mai" actually live.
+This is what "Damascus" and "san-mai" actually name.

-Damascus is not a steel.
-It's a construction — a way of stacking layers around a core.
-So the swirl on the label tells you nothing about composition, and composition is what cuts.
+Damascus is not a steel at all.
+It's a construction: a way of stacking layers around a core.
+So the swirl on the label tells you nothing about composition, and composition does the cutting.

 Three constructions on one line